 WHAT DOES THIS INFORMATION MEAN?

 As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
-It should be noted that the action level for lead was exceeded in two of the samples collected.
-We are required to present the following information on lead in drinking water:

 INFORMATION ON LEAD